marmelab/ng-admin/doc/reference/Field.md

 ## `date` Field Type

+Only dates represented by a string (e.g "2015-12-08") are handled by the `date` field type.
+For an API returning timestamps, add an element interceptor to convert the value to a string.

 * `format(string ['yyyy-MM-dd' by default])`

 This method uses the Angular `date` filter.
 Thus, as explained in the [Angular documentation](https://docs.angularjs.org/api/ng/filter/date), input date should be in a normalized format: